ALCO Century Series locomotives: C425

 The C425 was launched in 1964 in response to a request from Erie-Lackawanna for a 2,500-horsepower B-B locomotive, and was powered by a 2,500-horsepower, 16-cylinder Model 251C engine.
 It remained in production until December 1966, just five months before the final C424 was delivered in May 1967.
 A total of 91 units were built.

 C855

 The C855 was launched in 1964 in response to a request from Union Pacific for a dual engine unit to replace up to ten first-generation locomotives.
-It was powered by two Model 251C 16-cylinder engines, producing 5,500 horsepower.
+It was powered by two Model 251C 16-cylinder engines, each producing 2,750 horsepower for a total of 5,500.
 Only three were built, all in 1964.
 Two of the units had control cabs and one was a booster unit.
 Ultimately, poor performance led to their retirement after less than eight years in service.

 C630

 The C630 was launched in 1965, prompted by the impending launches of locomotives by both GE and EMD of equivalent size, and was the first production locomotive to use AC technology, as DC generators were too large and complex to be used at such high powers.
 It was powered by a 3,000-horsepower, 16-cylinder, Model 251E engine.
 It was launched in 1965, and remained in production until 1967, with 77 units produced.